mgalbright/usajobtool/README.md

 Hence, I have released version 2 of the tool.
 In the release, I developed three ways to rewrite the HTTP headers:

 1. I built a browser extension.
-You can find it in the folder *1_WebExtension*.
+You can find it in the folder *1_WebExtension/*.
-2. I built minimal back end in Flask that can be used to host the website.
+2. I built a back end in Flask that can be used to host the website.
   The Flask backend takes care of changing the HTTP headers.
-See *2_Flask*.
+See *2_Flask/*.
 3. I used Apache Cordova to port the web app to a native Android app.
-  See *3_MobileApp*.
+  See *3_MobileApp/*.

 All three versions of the tool look the same to the user.